anuragchauhan21/Revenue_Risk_Analysis/README.md

 - **8.76% of total revenue**, worth **1.35 million** is associated with delayed deliveries
 - Average review score drops from `4.29` for on time deliveries to `2.56` for late deliveries

-> Late delivery directly correlates with customer churn and places a measurable share of revenue at risk.
+> Late deliveries significantly reduce review scores, indicating potential risk to future customer retention.

 ### Stage 03 : Operational and Seller Side Leakage